-Une pièce mécanique
+Une pièce mécanique in French

-Conception, choreography: Geisha Fontaine et Pierre Cottreau.
+Conception and choreography: Geisha Fontaine and Pierre Cottreau.

 Visual creation: Dominique Blais.

 Object management: Charles-Edouard Maisonabe.

 Computer programming: David Olivari, Stéphanie Le Fresne, Maël Teillant.

 Objets creation: Matthieu Audejean, Delphine Dupuy, Charles-Edouard Maisonabe.